isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-avoid-pests-in-apartments/index.md

 ###  5. Natural Repellents

-- **Essential Oils**: Use essential oils like peppermint, [eucalyptus](https://pestpolicy.com/how-to-use-eucalyptus-oil-for-bed-bugs/), or tea tree oil as natural repellents.
+- **Essential Oils**: Use essential oils like peppermint, [eucalyptus](https://pestpolicy.com/how-to-use-eucalyptus-oil-for-bed-bugs/),or tea tree oil as natural repellents.
 Mix with water and spray around entry points and other areas where pests may enter. - **Herbs**: Plant herbs such as basil, mint, or bay leaves in pots around your apartment to repel pests.

 ###  6. Regular Inspections

-- **Routine Checks**: Regularly inspect your apartment for signs of pests, such as droppings, nests, or damage to food packaging - including[steam cleaning](https://pestpolicy.com/best-steam-cleaner-for-[fleas](https://pestpolicy.com/rentokil-pest-control-review/)/). - **Professional Help**: If you notice any signs of infestation, contact a professional [pest](https://pestpolicy.com/a-guide-to-preventing-pest-infestations-in-restaurants/) control service promptly.
+- **Routine Checks**: Regularly inspect your apartment for signs of pests, such as droppings, nests, or damage to food packaging - including[steam cleaning](https://pestpolicy.com/best-steam-cleaner-for-[fleas](https://pestpolicy.com/rentokil-pest-control-review/)/).- **Professional Help**: If you notice any signs of infestation, contact a professional [pest](https://pestpolicy.com/a-guide-to-preventing-pest-infestations-in-restaurants/)control service promptly.

 ###  7. Collaborate with Neighbors